 - A wide range of study pathways

-Many Australian institutes provide numerous course options for international students, starting from vocational training such as a Diploma course, then a Bachelor’s and Master’s single or double degree.
-These courses include Honours-level content integrated throughout the subjects to match all academic and English levels.
+Many Australian institutes provide numerous course options for international students, starting from vocational training such as Diploma courses, to Bachelor’s and Master’s single or double degrees.

 - A variety of specialisations

-Students can choose many career specialisations to study such as Agriculture Mechanical Technology, Light Vehicle, Heavy Vehicle, Automotive Manufacturing Operation, Transport, Mining, Refrigeration and Air-conditioning.
+There are many career specialisations for students to choose from, such as Agriculture Mechanical Technology, Light Vehicle, Heavy Vehicle, Automotive Manufacturing Operation, Transport, Mining, Refrigeration and Air-conditioning.

-Australia is among the top 10 countries which have the highest demand for mechanical engineers especially in rural communities.
-This is due to manufacturing facilities being often located in regional areas of Australia.
+Australia is among the top 10 countries which have the highest demand for mechanical engineers, especially in rural areas.
+This is due to manufacturing facilities being often located in regional regions of Australia.

 - Migration prospect